 Volunteer or Donate

-Voluntary Service is committed to supporting the Bedford VA mission to improve the lives of our Veteran patients.
-The Volunteer program’s goal is to provide hospital staff with clinical, administrative, and technical volunteer support through the recruitment of qualified, motivated, and patient focused individuals.
+Center for Development and Civic Engagement (CDCE) is committed to supporting the Bedford VA mission to improve the lives of our Veteran patients.
+The Volunteer program’s goal is to provide hospital staff with clinical, administrative, and technical volunteer support through the recruitment of qualified, motivated, and Veteran patient focused individuals.

 The Bedford VA benefits from the services of over 700 individual volunteers each year.
 Over 75 volunteers are on duty each day helping to make this a health care center of excellence.
 Volunteers from all ages and life experiences serve in many capacities at Bedford VA.
 The mission of our Volunteer Program is to enhance the lives of Veterans through the delivery of compassionate, excellent care through the efforts of our volunteers, community and corporate partners and charitable donations.

 There are a wide variety of Volunteer Opportunities available at Bedford VA.
 Positions are available to suit your individual interests.
 Assignments are available during the day, evenings and weekends.

 Ambassador Program- Exceptional Customer Service: Greet visitors, provide directions to various areas within the hospital, answer general questions, escort Veterans.

 - Compassionate Contact Corps- Telephone and video chat only!
 Make weekly calls with a Veteran or Caregiver who could use a friendly telephone visit!

 - Office Administration - Support employees with general clerical work to include answering phone, filing, word processing, data input and reception of Veteran patients and visitors.

 - Volunteer Drivers - Drive government vehicles to transport Veterans to scheduled medical appointments at the hospital.
 Must pass a physical; possess valid drivers license and auto insurance.